MarissaKnoll/Optimized-Quantification-of-Intrahost-Viral-Diversity/clinical_data_files/README.md

 - timo.variants.csv
 - varscan.variants.csv

-Metadata for samples with high coverage, used in all downstream analyses.
+Metadata for all samples and samples with high coverage, used in all downstream analyses.
+- metadata.csv
 - highcov.samples.csv

 Metadata and accession IDs for all samples.
 This is also Table S2 in the manuscript.